ferdis/uikit-basic-marketing-site/README.md

 Another inconsitancy was Boostrap's hero unit - UIKit doesn't have that.
 What UIKit does have is panels and an article component.
 Both were added to demonstrate the differences between them.

+Example
+---
+An example can be found at: http://nands.github.io/uikit-basic-marketing-site/

 Why
 ---
 The idea behind this(and other uikit-*) repositories is to act as a comparison between UIKit and Bootstrap with regards to looks and design, functionality and markup.